lennihein/cpu-emulator/doc/slides/notes_jan.md

 Now we activate this mitigation and check if our spectre attack still works

 Edit config, inject microprogram demo/flushall.tea
+    injected when a branch instruction causes a fault which is the case when the branch instruction was mispredicted

 show contents of program: flushall followed by fence,
     to make sure flush finishes before subsequent instructions are issued